Napoleon Baniewicz: Early life and education

-Medical Career (1935-1979)
+Medical Career (1935–1979)

-After his studies, he returned to Poland and settled in the eastern Polish Wilno with his family.
-There, at Stefan Batory University he became a medical assistant at the department of nervous and mental illnesses, where he was invited to by his mentor, Stanisław Władyczko.
+After his studies, he travelled to Poland.
+After settling in Wilno with his family, he became a medical assistant at the department of nervous and mental illnesses at Stefan Batory University, where he was invited to by his mentor, Stanisław Władyczko.
 During his time as medical assistant, he researched inflammations of the nervous system.
 In 1935 he became the head of the neurological department of the PKP Hospital in Wilno.
 From 1937 to 1939 he was also the head of the Sawicz Hospital, a town also located in the Wilno Voivodeship.
-Baniewicz had become a very influential figure in neurology, but his career was interrupted with the outbreak of the Second World War and the Soviet invasion of eastern Poland.
-His town of Wilno was occupied by the Red Army and then shortly annexed by the Republic of Lithuania, until Lithuania was incorporated into the USSR until the German attack on the USSR began in 1941.
+Baniewicz had become a very influential figure in neurology, but his career was interrupted with the outbreak of World War II and the Soviet invasion of Poland.
+His city was occupied by the Red Army and then shortly given over to Lithuania, which was soon itself occupied by the USSR until the German attack on the USSR began in 1941.

-After the war, Vilnius became part of the Soviet Union, thus Baniewicz and his family had to leave their hometown.
+After the war, Wilno was occupied by the Soviet Union, thus Baniewicz and his family had to leave their hometown.
 Napoleon Baniewicz settled in the Pomeranian city of Bydgoszcz, where he would resume his medical career.
 He founded the Department of Neurology in Bydgoszcz and became its first head in 1945.
 In the following years he established neurological departments in Włocławek, Świecie, Inowrocław, and Lipno as well and soon became a local celebrity.

 As chairman of the Bydgoszcz branch of the Polish Neurological Society, he maintained contact with some of the most important neurologists in Poland.
 With his research, which he presented at neurological and psychiatric specialist congresses, he formed the Bydgoszcz School together with his students.
 Among other things, he set up a research laboratory with brain slices for research.
 He also campaigned for the establishment of a Medical Academy in Bydgoszcz, from which today's Ludwik Rydygier Medical Faculty in Bydgoszcz, which belongs to the Nicolaus Copernicus University in Toruń, emerged.

 He was also at the Medical Academy in Warsaw, where he was appointed associate professor of medicine.
 However, he increasingly feuded with the communist leadership, which wanted him to resign, while his colleagues would have preferred to see him head his own independent neurological clinic in Bydgoszcz.
 Baniewicz eventually moved to another hospital in Bydgoszcz and withdrew from the public eye.